Looking for the very best brain supplements? Consider this your reading list.

 Fish oil supplements are chock-full of fatty acids called docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), which are two types of omega-3 fatty acids.

-Not all fats are bad, especially when it comes to the omega-3 in fish oil.
-One of the ways omega-3s can help with brain health is their anti-inflammatory properties, which protect the brain from the damage and effects of aging.
-Omega-3s are therefore linked to improving thinking ability, memory and reaction times.
+Not all fats are “bad”, especially when it comes to the omega-3 in fish oil.
+One of the ways omega-3s can help with brain health is their anti-inflammatory properties, which protect the brain from the damage and effects of aging.1 Omega-3s are therefore considered a brain supplement as they are linked to improved thinking ability, memory and reaction time.1

 If you prefer plant-based, you can also get your daily dose of omega-3 fatty acids via Vegan Omegas.

-Phosphatidylserine is a fat compound, also known as a phospholipid, which it located in the brain.
-Phosphatidylserine supplementation is known to preserve cerebral health when taken in 100 mg doses three times a day.
-It serves the brain health by reducing age-related damage, while doses of 400 mg a day have been found to improve cognitive skills and memory.
+Phosphatidylserine is a fat compound, also known as a phospholipid, which is located in the brain.
+Phosphatidylserine supplementation has been shown to support brain health and mood when taken in 300 mg doses three times a day.2 It serves the brain health by reducing age-related damage.
+Doses of 900 mg a day have been found to improve cognitive skills and memory; making it one of the best supplements for memory and brain health.2

 Acetyl-L-carnitine is an amino acid that your body naturally creates and you can get a boost through supplementation.
-It plays a big role in the production of energy, but by making your more alert and energised it can also improve the ability to remember and retrace your thoughts.
-In other words, it can help you to act sharp, think quick, all while keeping you on your toes.
+It plays a big role in the production of energy, and by making you more alert and energised it also improves memory and focus.3 In other words, it’s a brain supplement that can help you to act sharp, think quick, all while keeping you on your toes.

 Best Brain Supplements for Focus

-Ginkgo Biloba is supplement that’s derived from a natural source: the Ginkgo Biloba tree.
-It’s known as a brain-booster because of its ability to increase blood flow to the brain, which can help with focus as well as memory.
+Ginkgo Biloba is a brain supplement that’s derived from a natural source: the Ginkgo Biloba tree.
+It’s known as a brain-booster because of its ability to increase blood flow to the brain, which can help with focus as well as memory.4

 Caffeine is a natural stimulant that you probably already know pretty well from your morning brew, but it comes in supplement form for a sharp boost in focus.
 It stimulates the brain and central nervous system, giving the pep and alertness that’s associated with coffee-drinking.